ReConnect Community Center

 Users have very different needs, yet share similar ones

 To better understand the struggles users faced and what was important when deciding which event to attend, I conducted interviews with community residents.
-I’ve asked questions like the ones below, and with the gathered data, I created personas and empathy maps.
+With the gathered data, I created personas and empathy maps.
 This way it was possible to identify many common needs, as well as some individual differences.

 Challenge